Who (might have) met whom

 • 1646 - 1716: Gottfried Leibniz icon

-Gottfried Wilhelm Leibniz (1/7/1646 - 14/11/1716) was a German polymath active as a mathematician, philosopher, scientist and diplomat, known for Calculus (independently of Newton) and law of continuity.
+Gottfried Wilhelm Leibniz (1/7/1646 - 14/11/1716) was a German polymath active as a mathematician, philosopher, scientist and diplomat, known for Leibniz notation for derivatives and integrals and work on metaphysics and philosophy.

 • 1653 - 1706: Johann Pachelbel icon